 So much for the idea that old dogs can’t learn new tricks.
 Not only can they, but they should.
 Designing your life so that every day you are learning something new or looking at the world in a new way not only enhances brain health and mental activity but brings greater delight and satisfaction to living.
 What’s good for your brain is also good for your soul.

-(Editor’s note: The above is a passage from “In Full Bloom: A Brain Education Guide for Successful Aging” by Ilchi Lee and Jessie Jones, Ph.D.
-This excerpt is found in a past issue of Brain World magazine.
-Consider a print or digital subscription today!)
+This article is excerpted from “In Full Bloom: A Brain Education Guide for Successful Aging” by Ilchi Lee and Jessie Jones, Ph.D.

 - Brain Health At Any Age: You’re Never Too Old

 - For The Artist, Age Has Its Advantages

 - Learning New Tricks: Healthy Aging and the Creative Brain

 - A Primer on Neuroplasticity: Experience and Your Brain